polterguy/lizzie/docs/introduction.md

  */
 var(@foo,
   function({
-    write("This function can be invoked!")
+    write('This function can be invoked!')
   })
 )